zboxfs/zbox/README.md

 Disclaimer
 ==========
-`Zbox` is under active development, we are not responsible for any data loss caused by it.
+`Zbox` is under active development, we are not responsible for any data loss or leak caused by it.
 Use it at your own risk.

 How to use
 ==========